Cow’s milk protein allergy (CMPA) and lactose intolerance have similar indicators but are not the same condition.

 - Tummy aches and cramps

 - Feeling nauseous

-How are they diagnosed?
+How are CMPA and lactose intolerance diagnosed?

 If cow’s milk protein allergy is suspected, your doctor may request an allergy test, such as a skin prick test or blood test, and/or advise you to put your baby on an elimination diet followed by a food challenge.